danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-24-applying-complex-gestures-to-a-swiftui-view.md

 }
 ```

 And that's it!
-If the release is done within the view bounds, we call `releaseInsideAction` otherwise we call `releaseOutsideAction`.
+If the release is done within the view, we call `releaseInsideAction` otherwise we call `releaseOutsideAction`.
 With this in place, our gesture button is done.
-Let's wrap up!

 ## Conclusion

 `GestureButton` lets you handle multiple gestures with a single button.
-You can detect presses, relases outside and inside, long presses, double taps, trigger repeating actions etc. all with a single `DragGesture`.
+You can detect many different type of gestures, using a single `DragGesture`.

 I have added `GestureButton` to my [SwiftUIKit]({{page.github}}) library.
 You can find the source code [here]({{page.button}}).
 If you decide to give it a try, I'd be very interested in hearing what you think.

-Happy button mashing!